 Take your business seriously, and others will follow suit

-As my maternity leave ended, Chris and I agreed it made better sense for me to find a new part-time job instead of going back to work at the children’s facility, as long as it paid more than the cost of a caregiver.
+As my maternity leave ended, Chris and I agreed it made better sense for me to find a new part-time job instead of going back to work at the children’s facility—as long as it paid more than the cost of a caregiver.
 We both wanted me to have as much time at home with Oliver as possible.
-My previous experience was just relevant enough for me to land a part-time position at a company that built housing for low income communities.
+My previous experience was just relevant enough for me to land a part-time position at a company that built housing for low-income communities.
 It paid well enough, and the office included a room where I could pump for breastfeeding.
 For Oliver’s care, we found a warm, doting woman in the neighborhood who watched children at her home for a reasonable rate.

 In the little downtime I had, I continued to perfect my formulations and prepared to get out and sell Schmidt’s for the first time.
-I went to the local grocery store, Fred Meyer, and bought 24-packs of Mason jars (small ones for the deodorant and larger ones for the lotion) and then took the homestead logo Rick made and printed labels at OfficeMax.
-I got an oversized hole-punch and punched the labels into circles that could be stuck on top of the jars.
+I went to the local grocery store, Fred Meyer, and bought twenty-four-packs of Mason jars (small ones for the deodorant and larger ones for the lotion) and then took the homestead logo my friend Rick designed and printed labels at OfficeMax.
+I got an oversized hole punch and punched the labels into circles that could be stuck on top of the jars.
 Then I poured my lotions—Rainy Day Rosemary, Griffy’s Grapefruit (named for a close friend), Into the Woods, Sweet Orange Patchouli, Lavender Cypress, and Fragrance Free—into large Mason jars, and my cedarwood deodorant into small ones.
-I did my own research, including spending a lot of time in the deodorant aisle every time I stepped into a grocery store, and settled on prices I felt were reasonable: $6 for the deodorant and $8 for the lotion.
+I did my own research, including spending a lot of time in the deodorant aisle every time I stepped into a grocery store, and settled on prices I felt were reasonable: six dollars for the deodorant and eight dollars for the lotion.

-I asked Chris to help me set up a simple website (he was a talented designer and had been building websites since junior high), and we chose SchmidtsBeauty.com.
+I asked Chris to help me set up a simple website (he was a talented designer and had been building websites since junior high), and we chose the domain SchmidtsBeauty.com.
 I also made a Schmidt’s Facebook page and encouraged all my friends to follow.
 I began posting DIY recipes and links to articles, eager to prove I was a knowledgeable resource in the area.
 At work, I handed out jars of deodorant to colleagues and asked them to tell me what they thought.

 I emailed organizers of farmers markets and street fairs across Portland, introducing myself as a local maker of all-natural body products.
 Most got back to me saying they were out of space—it was early summer, and markets were already booked up—or that they only hosted food vendors, or that I simply wasn’t a good fit.

 I was undeterred.
 Portland was full of little mom-and-pop shops that stocked local goods, and I reached out to those, too.
 There were a few on my side of town: namely Local Goods and One Stop Sustainability Shop (the names tell you all you need to know).
-To my total surprise and delight, they both said they’d stock my deodorant and lotion on consignment (when you give your product to a store and earn the money back once they sell).
-They liked that the products were unique, natural, and locally-made.
+To my total surprise and delight, they both said they’d stock my deodorant and lotion on consignment (you give your product to a store and earn the money back once they sell).
+They liked that the products were unique, natural, and locally made.
 Polly, the manager at Local Goods, would become an early trusted advisor, someone I could talk with about pricing and other decisions down the line.